betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 ### Some Key Practices for Creating and Maintaining Sustainable Software

-While this article has focused on the technical properties of the software itself, there are key practices that can aid in the creation and maintenance of sustainable software that possess these technical properties.
+While this article has focused on the technical properties of the software itself, there are key practices that can aid in the creation and maintenance of sustainable software that possess these technical properties.<sup>[6],[7]</sup>

 **Development and Collaboration Workflows Practices:**
 * For shared development, use a distributed version control tool (e.g. Git) to manage the source and use appropriate development and integration workflows according to well-established idioms appropriate for your project.